Cincinnati, OH Solar Panels

 Ohio Solar Incentives

-Net metering in Ohio allows homeowners with solar panels to receive credit for the excess electricity their system produces and sends back to the power grid.
-When your solar panels generate more electricity than your home uses during the day, that extra power flows to the grid and you receive a credit on your electric bill.
-At night or during cloudy days when your panels aren’t producing enough power, you can use these credits to offset the electricity you draw from the grid.
+Net metering in Ohio allows homeowners with solar panels to receive credit for the excess electricity their system produces and sends back to the grid.
+When your solar panels generate more power than your home uses during the day, that surplus energy flows to the grid, and you receive a credit on your electric bill.
+This credit offsets the electricity you draw from the grid when your panels aren’t producing enough power, such as at night or on cloudy days.

 Ready to start saving with solar?